tjfarrar/skedastic/cran-comments.md

 This is the second time the package is submitted to CRAN.

 ## Revisions after previous submission

-* More than 20 new functions were added to the package.
+* More than 20 new functions were added to the package, so that it now implements most heteroskedasticity tests found in the literature.
+* Unit testing was added in tests folder.

 ## Test environments
-* ubuntu xenial 16.04 (on travis-ci), r-release (3.6.2) and r-devel (4.0.0)
+* ubuntu xenial 16.04 (on travis-ci), r-release (4.0.2) and r-devel (4.1.0)
-* win-builder (in RStudio), r-release (3.6.2) and r-devel (4.0.0)
+* win-builder (in RStudio), r-release (4.0.2) and r-devel (4.1.0)
-* mac osx xcode 9.4 (on travis-ci), r-release (3.6.2); could not build for r-devel due to https://cloud.r-project.org/bin/macosx/el-capitan/contrib/r-devel/ package repository being empty
+* mac osx xcode 9.4 (on travis-ci), r-release (4.0.2); could not build for r-devel due to https://cloud.r-project.org/bin/macosx/el-capitan/contrib/r-devel/ package repository being empty

 ## R CMD check results
 No ERRORs or WARNINGs from any checks.